 5.6 Commercial Purposes.
 The District is not authorized to provide lists of individuals for commercial purposes.
+Requestors will be required to submit sufficient information for the District to determine whether release of records is prohibited.
+Depending on the circumstances or information provided the District may ask for additional information.

 5.7 Unclear or Incomplete Requests.
-If the requestor fails to clarify an unclear request within thirty (30) working days, and the entire request is unclear, the District will treat the request as having been withdrawn.
+If the requestor fails to clarify an unclear request within thirty (30) working days, and the entire request is unclear, the District will treat the request as having been abandoned or withdrawn.
 If the requestor does not provide all of the information required by Section 4.2, the PRO shall respond to the request to the extent feasible and consistent with the law.

 5.8 Personal Information.
 If the public record contains information that may affect the rights of others, the District may, prior to providing the records, give notice to those whose rights might be affected and provide them with a copy of the public records request to allow the party to seek relief pursuant to RCW 42.56.540.
 The District may take the above into account when providing an estimate of when the records will be available.
 Nothing in this policy is intended to, nor does it, create any right to such notice.

 5.9 Providing Records in Installments.
 When the request is for a large number of records, the District may provide access for inspection and copying in partial installments if the PRO reasonably determines that it would be practical to provide the records in that way.
+The PRO may ask a requestor to prioritize the records he or she is requesting so that the most important records may be provided first.
 If the requestor does not contact the PRO within thirty (30) working days to arrange for the review of an installment after it is made available, the District may deem the request abandoned and may stop fulfilling the remainder of the request.
 The District may prioritize record requests received after commencing to fulfill the large request.
 When the requestor has found the records he or she is seeking, the requestor should advise the PRO that the requested records have been provided and the remainder of the request may be cancelled.

 5.10 Electronic Records.
 The process for requesting electronic public records is the same as the process for requesting paper public records.
 When a requestor requests records in an electronic format, if technically feasible, the PRO will provide the nonexempt records or portions of such records that are reasonably locatable in an electronic format that is used by the District and is generally commercially available; or will provide the records in a format that is reasonably translatable from the format in which the District keeps the record.
+The District may provide customized access under RCW 42.56.120 if the request would require the use of information technology expertise to prepare data compilations, or provide customized electronic access services when such compilations and customized access services are not used by the District for other agency purposes.
+The District may charge a fee consistent with RCW 42.56.120 for such customized access